Souffle Omelets

 Seasoning: Season the egg yolks with salt and pepper to taste.
 You can also add any other desired seasonings or ingredients at this stage.

-Beat the Egg Whites: Using a clean, dry beater or whisk, beat the egg whites until stiff peaks form.
+Beat the Egg Whites: Beat the egg whites with a clean, dry beater or whisk until stiff peaks form.
 This will incorporate air into the egg whites and create a light, fluffy texture.

 Combine Yolks and Whites: Gently fold the beaten egg whites into the seasoned egg yolks.
 Be careful not to deflate the egg whites too much; you want to maintain the lightness.